Puerto Rican oriole

-The Puerto Rican oriole (Icterus portoricensis) is a species of bird in the family Icteridae, and genus Icterus or New World blackbirds.
+The Puerto Rican oriole (Icterus portoricensis), or calandria is a species of bird in the family Icteridae, and genus Icterus or New World blackbirds.
 This species is a part of a subgroup of orioles (Clade A) that includes the North American orchard oriole, Icterus spurius, and the hooded oriole, Icterus cucullatus.

 The Puerto Rican oriole was previously grouped with Cuban oriole (Icterus melanopsis), Hispaniolan oriole (Icterus dominicensis), and Bahama oriole (Icterus northropi) as a single species, (Icterus dominicensis).
 In 2010, all four species became recognized as full species by the American Ornithologists' Union.

 Habitat

 The oriole is endemic to Puerto Rico.
 Its natural habitats are the tropical forests, mangrove forests, and plantations.
 The bird also shows a natural preference for nesting in palm trees.

 Behavior

 After breeding, adult Puerto Rican orioles and their young will remain together in a family group.
 It primarily forages in dense vegetation looking for a wide range of foods that includes fruits, insects, lizards, and nuts and grains.